 Curriculum and teacher education (CTED) offers master’s level programs for individuals with a teaching license and includes professional development choices emphasizing cultural awareness and social justice.

 - Master (MS) program for those who have a teaching license and want to add to their knowledge by adding endorsements and acquiring the latest in scholarship on teaching.

 - English for Speakers of Other Languages (ESOL)

-Initial (IAL) - This program provides preparation for school administrators to lead and manage schools that maximize learning for all students.
+Preliminary: This program provides preparation for school administrators to lead and manage schools that maximize learning for all students.
 May be combined with master’s program.
-Continuing (CAL) - is a program that integrates the knowledge base of accademic study with professional self-reflection and career-long learning.
+Professional: This program integrates the knowledge base of accademic study with professional self-reflection and career-long learning.
 May be combined with doctoral program.

 Special Education Licensure/Endorsement (K–12, early intervention or endorsement only for current teachers)

 The special educator license program may be completed as part of a planned degree program leading to a master’s degree or as a standalone endorsement for educators who already hold master’s degrees and/or initial teaching licensure in other subject areas.
 There are courses leading to the Oregon Special Educator initial teaching license or add-on endorsement for two levels of authorization: Birth-K, K–12.

 The K–12 special education licensure/endorsement programs prepare professionals to work with children identified as needing special education services in elementary, middle, and secondary schools, as well as to assist families and students to identify and achieve their postschool goals by providing the necessary skills and knowledge to access postschool resources.
 Students in this program are prepared to provide quality educational services to students across a range of disabilities including students with learning disabilities, behavior disorders, autism, and developmental disabilities.